 3. Disclaimer language (to the effect that Harvard does not endorse products or services) must appear somewhere on all websites that include corporate names, logos, etc. No advertising text or banner ads are allowed.
 Sample text: “The views expressed during the event are solely those of the speaker and participating audience and do not imply endorsement by the Harvard Club of _____ and Harvard University.”

-4. Express written permission must be given by the Harvard Trademark Program for the use of the name or shield of Harvard University or any of the Schools on any non-Harvard web page, or in any marketing or promotional materials for such a web page (this needs to be made clear to sponsors).
+4. Express written permission must be given by the Harvard Trademark Program for the use of any Harvard University Trademarks on any non-Harvard web page, or in any marketing or promotional materials for such a web page (this needs to be made clear to sponsors).

 5. Additionally, the HAA SIG Policy outlines that the amount of the SIG sponsorship must not exceed the greater of (1) the expenses for the particular event, or (2) the SIG’s annual operating expenses.